 The official webpage for your MP will list the address of their local office.
-You can find those webpages easily through a simple Google search.
 You can find out who your local MP is, and which electorate you are in, by entering your suburb or postcode on the Australian Electoral Commission's website.

 Plan a trip when the member is there.

 Most electorate offices are open only during regular business hours, 9am - 5pm.
 Ideally, plan a time when you and several other people can show up together.